-Given last month’s Cisco WebEx Browser Extension Vulnerability, and the resultant hours of near-terror that ensued, you might be wondering how you can better manage browser extensions for your users.
+Given the Cisco WebEx Browser Extension Vulnerability, and the resultant hours of near-terror that ensued, you might be wondering how you can better manage browser extensions for your users.

 Many of you asked, “Does PDQ manage extensions?”
 The short answer is no, we don’t manage browser extension easily.
 Like most things, using the right tools will often result in more expedient, easily managed solutions.
 Group Policy (GPO) is that tool.